IdeaKing/EfficientDet/README.md

 # Tensorflow2.0 EfficientDet

 A pure WORKING Tensorflow2.0 implementation of EfficientDet for object detection.
+There are too many non-working versions of EfficientDet available.
+This attempt uses pure tf2.

 ## Table of Contents